Badri-Narayanan-Ramesh/Vaathi/Module Requirements/voice_module.md

 # Fallbacks

 - Mic not available → show a text box and a note: “Press 🔊 to hear; type to answer.”
-- TTS engine fails → failover order: pyttsx3 → Coqui → ElevenLabs.
+- TTS engine fails → failover order: pyttsx3 → Coqui.

 ---